Azure/iotedge/test/README.md

 ./edgelet/build/linux/package.sh

 # copy the libiothsm*.deb file into the edgelet release directory, so that the
-# tests can pickup both deb files from the same folder.
+# tests can pickup both .deb files from the same folder.
 cp edgelet/target/hsm/libiothsm*.deb edgelet/target/release

 ~~~